Azure/GPT-RAG/docs/GUIDE.md

 When selecting the Azure region for your deployment, consider the availability and quota of the resources required by the solution in the chosen region.
 A detailed list of resources is available in the [Azure Resources](#azure-resources) section of this guide.

-As of December 19, 2024, the solution has been tested in the following regions with the default service configurations: `northcentralus`, `southcentralus`, `eastus2`, `westus`, and `westus3`.
+As of December 19, 2024, the solution has been tested in the following regions with the default service configurations:  `eastus`, `eastus2`, `westus3`.
 You can select a different region if needed, but you must carefully verify the deployment compatibility for Azure OpenAI models and the availability of Semantic Ranking in Azure Cognitive Search.

 #### Azure OpenAI Model Support